liferay/liferay-docs/develop/tutorials/articles/service-builder/16-invoking-services-using-skinny-json-provider.markdown

 # Invoking Services Using Skinny JSON Provider [](id=invoking-services-using-skinny-json-provider)

-**Important:** This is a "Labs" application.
-Any app designated as "Labs" is experimental in features and is not supported by Liferay.
+**Important:** The Skinny JSON Provider is a "Labs" application.
+Any app designated as "Labs" includes experimental features and is not supported by Liferay.
 This status may change without notice.
 Labs apps allow us to accelerate the availability of useful and cutting-edge features, but these apps are not yet hardened like standard Liferay EE apps.
 Please download and use Labs apps at your own discretion.

 It's the classic story of a superhero trying to maintain his secret identity as a mild-mannered reporter.
 He's trying to make a living while